danielgaskell/scc/doc/symbos.md

 ### C_IMAGE_EXT

 Displays an image with an extended graphics header.
+(See the [graphics library](graphics.md) for how to use this in practice.)

 *Parameter*: Address of the extended graphics header.
 Extended graphics are complicated, but allow plotting 16-color images and breaking up an image that is larger than 256 pixels wide/tall into multiple blocks that can be displayed side by side.
-The details of the graphics format are described in the SymbOS Developer Documentation; SCC provides a struct type, `Img_Header`, to implement the header itself:
+The details of the graphics format are described in the SymbOS Developer Documentation.
+In practice, it is usually easier to use the [graphics library](graphics.md) rather than trying to deal with extended graphics headers directly.
+However, if needed, SCC provides a struct type (`Img_Header`) to implement the header itself:

 ```
 typedef struct {